 Cue Cherry Pie by Warrant!
 Cherry season is finally here!
+FinallY!
 Every year we over indulge on the little red bombs and are always looking for new recipes to feature them in.
-While many people limit their cherry consumption to desserts (like there Cherry Danishes), there is a time and place for savory cherry recipes and these boneless pork chops are one of those times.
+While many people limit their cherry consumption to desserts (like there Cherry Danishes), there is a time and place for savory cherry recipes and these boneless pan seared pork chops are one of those times times.

-These boneless pork chops “Tastes so good makes a grown man cry”.
+These pan seared pork chops “Tastes so good makes a grown man cry”.

 If you didn’t get the last reference, well, it’s your loss for missing out on 80’s hair bands.

 A few years ago, we were fortunate enough to be a guest at The Oceanaire in San Diego, right after Brian Malarkey made a splash on Top Chef.
+(Top Chef being our absolute favorite cooking show).
 Our table inquired about his favorite dish of the night, and he highly recommended the swordfish with cherries and almonds.
 Naturally we ordered it and were left wanting more.
 Seeing cherries highlighted in a savory dish opened up a world of possibilities.

-Using that meal as inspiration, we created this Boneless Pork Chops Smothered in Balsamic Cherry Sauce recipe.
+Using that meal as inspiration, we created this Pan Seared Pork Chops Smothered in Balsamic Cherry Sauce recipe.
 It’s healthy, easy to make and is ready in under 30 minutes.
 This will surely make it’s way into your boneless pork chops recipes rotation.

-This boneless pork chop recipe will have you “Swingin’ in the living room Swingin’ in the kitchen.”
+This pan seared pork chops will have you “Swingin’ in the living room Swingin’ in the kitchen.”

 - 4 Boneless Pork Loin Chops (1" thick or more)

-- 2 Teaspoon Salt + More for Sauce
+- 2 tsp Teaspoon Salt (+ More for Sauce)

 - Cherry Sauce

-- 2 Tablespoon Minced Shallots or Red Onion
+- 2 tbsp Shallots or Red Onion (Minced)

 - Salt (to Taste)

-- * 1 Teaspoon Tapioca Starch or Corn Starch (Optional)
+- 1 tsp Tapioca Starch or Corn Starch (Optional)